singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 They provide a lot of validations out of the box which are easy to plug in.

-Off course, you will have to install Joi to use it.
+Of course, you will have to install Joi to use it.

 ```javascript
 npm install joi